pranavtumkur/Analysing-the-affect-of-COVID-19-on-Stock-prices-of-6-major-banks/README.md

 3. Use the DataReader method from pandas_datareader library to grab data from the API
 4. Store the info in separate Dataframes and concatenate all the info into a useable format

+**Since this data is live, simply downloading my project and rerunning it will update all graphs to the present time!**

 ## EDA

 We transform the data to explore various aspects and to gain useful insights from it.
 We also create a new empty DataFrame using a UDF which contains the returns for each bank's stock.
 Today's Returns are typically defined as the percent change in Closing stock price today compared to the Closing stock price yesterday.